The Information Sessions for the 2015 Artists in Schools funding round are planned for mid to late July 2014.

 The school's application must include:

 - A completed application form, which includes a budget and declaration.
-Download the Artists in Schools guideline and application form (DOC, 561KB).
+The 2015 Artists in Schools application form will be available in June 2014

 - A project description (see below)